daniel-crown/daniel-crown.github.io/index.md

 ### About Me:
-I am a PhD student in the Agricultural, Environmental, and Development Economics Department at The Ohio State University.
-My research is focused on the labor market impact of high skill immigration in developed countries.
-In my current projects, I study two skilled visa programs in Australia, the H-1B visa program in the United States, and the effect of foreign-born scientists on productivity and innovation in the United States.
+I am a PhD candidate in the Agricultural, Environmental, and Development Economics Department at The Ohio State University.
+My dissertation is focused on estimating the effects of skilled immigration policies in developed countries.
+In my current projects, I study the effect of granting citizenship to foreign-born scientists on their productivity and contributions to innovation in the United States.
+I also study the labor market impact of the Temporary Work visa in Australia, and the effect of the Graduate Skilled visa program on innovation in Australia.

+I am on the job market in the 2018-2019 academic year and am available for interviews at the 2018 AAEA meetings in Washington, DC and the 2019 AEA meeting in Atlanta, GA.